 We know potential b-school candidates are busy – many already have families or have launched demanding careers.
 That’s why we offer several paths to the degree, including two part-time MBA programs.
+But which MBA schedule is right for you?

 The Evening & Weekend program is a three-year, six-semester program, while our Executive MBA program meets about every three weeks from Thursday through Saturday over 19 months.
 Both offer the same rich resources and result in the same Berkeley MBA degree.

-But which program is right for you?
 In this two-part series (See Part II) , we spoke with two couples in which each partner chose a different part-time program at Berkeley-Haas.

 Sunnyvale-based Manish Mukherjee and Nupur Thakur have been married 14 years and have two daughters, 11 and 8.
 Manish is studying in the Evening & Weekend program, while Nupur just completed the Executive Program—and now the couple is working on a startup.